William Bonin: Accomplices' arrests

-On July 31, 1980, Munro was arrested in his hometown, Port Huron, Michigan.
+On July 31, 1980, Munro was arrested in Port Huron, Michigan.
 He was extradited to California, and charged with Wells' murder.
 He pleaded innocent to all charges against him on August 14.
 Miley, who was in Texas, discussed his role in the Miranda and Macabe murders in a recorded phone conversation with a friend, thus substantiating Bonin's earlier confession.
 On August 22, Miley was arrested, and he was charged by California authorities with the murders of Miranda and Macabe.
 On December 18, he pleaded not guilty to two charges of first-degree murder, but at two pretrial hearings in May 1981, he pleaded guilty.

-First-degree murder charges were brought against the 20-year-old acquaintance of Bonin, Eric Marten Wijnaendts, in December 1980.
+First-degree murder charges were brought against a 20-year-old acquaintance of Bonin, Eric Wijnaendts, in December 1980.
 After police learned Pugh had willingly accompanied Bonin in Harry Todd Turner's murder, Wijnaendts' charges were dropped in January 1981, with the county prosecutor citing insufficient evidence as the cause.
 (Note: Wijnaendts was a Dutch-born youth who had encountered Bonin while the two were incarcerated at Orange County jail in early March 1980 (where Wijnaendts had been incarcerated upon charges of public intoxication and battery).
 Bonin had informed police Pugh had been his accomplice in the murder of Turner, and not Wijnaendts, upon learning of Wijnaendts's arrest.)